 How many single people are there?
 Are more American adults married or unmarried?
 How many people are staying single for life?
 What about rates of remarrying?
 These and many other demographic trends – along with discussions of their meanings – have been topics of my writings.
 Here are some links.

-Demographics: Number of Single People, Rates of Remarrying, and More
+Demographics: Number of Single People, Rates of Remarrying, etc., and What It All Means

-Are there more lifelong single women or men?
+People who never married: Are there more women or men?

 America is a singles nation – or is it?

 What has changed for single Americans in the past decade?

 Living single longer is a global phenomenon

 Wedding porn doesn’t turn us on: Age at first marriage has never been higher